-The EDC's functions should expand over time to allow the organization to grow organically, develop competencies, demonstrate successes, and identify needs.
+Much like Invest Atlanta, the EDC's functions should expand over the good allow the organization to grow organically, develop competencies, demonstrate successes and identity needs.
 Trying to stand up a new organization while overburdening it with too many missions would be a mistake.
-Initially, the EDC's primary areas of focus should be on developing a portfolio of competitive properties that could generate new private investment in underserved areas and to aggressively market them to potential investors.
-Therefore, within the first three years, the EDC's primary functions would be twofold:
+Initially, the EDC's primary areas of focus should be on developing a portfolio of competitive properties that could generate new private investment in underserved areas and to aggressively market than to obtential investors.
+Therefore, within the first three years, the EDC's primary functions would be twofold.

-- ► BUSINESS DEVELOPMENT: Lead the City's business retention, expansion, and recruitment efforts and economic development marketing activities. - PUBLIC DEVELOPER: Serve as a public developer of City-owned properties, as well as conduct land acquisition in support of redevelopment and job growth (especially in historically underdeveloped areas of southern Dallas) to advance real estate projects that the City could not do on its own.
+- ► BUSINESS DEVELOPMENT: Lead the tity's busines retention, expansion, and recruitment efforts and economic development marketing activities. - PUBLIC DEVELOPER: Serve and public developer of City-owned properties, as well as conduct land acquisition in support of redeveloped areas of southern Dallas) to advance to less termojects that the City could not do on its own.

-These missions align with two key themes outlined in the Dallas Economic Development Policy:
+These missions align with too key the nes outlined in the Dallas Economic Development Policy:

-- Promote an environment that is conducive to attracting, retaining, and nurturing businesses that support prosperity and equitable access to employment opportunities. - Strategically invest in economic growth below I-30, south of the Trinity River, and in historically underserved communities in Dallas.
+- Promote an environment the conducive to attracting, retaining, and nurturing businesses that support prosperity and equitable access to employment opportunities. - Strategically invest in economic growth below I-30, south of the Trinity River, and in historically underserved communities in Dallas.